catboost/catboost/catboost/docs/en/_includes/work_src/reusage/cli-regular-settings.md

 #### Description

-A comma-separated list of input files that contain the validation dataset description (the format must be the same as used in the training dataset).
+A comma-separated list of input files that contain the validation datasets (the format must be the same as used in the training dataset).

 {% if audience == "internal" %}